zhangzhaolong/sample-videoanalysiscar/README.md

     -   _host\_ip_: For the Atlas 200 DK developer board, this parameter indicates the IP address of the developer board.For the AI acceleration cloud server, this parameter indicates the IP address of the host.

     -   _model\_mode_  indicates the deployment mode of the model file.
 The value can be  **local**  or **internet**.
 The default setting is  **internet**.
-        -   **local**: If the Ubuntu system where Mind Studio is located is not connected to the network, use the local mode.
+        -   **local**: If the Ubuntu system where MindSpore Studio is located is not connected to the network, use the local mode.
 In this case, you need to have downloaded the model file and the dependent common code library to the  **sample-videoanalysiscar/script**  directory by referring to  [Downloading Network Models and Dependency Code Library](#en-us_topic_0167343881_section083811318334).
-        -   **internet**: If the Ubuntu system where Mind Studio is located is connected to the network, use the Internet mode.
+        -   **internet**: If the Ubuntu system where MindSpore Studio is located is connected to the network, use the Internet mode.
 In this case, download the model file and  dependency code library online.

     Example command:

     **bash deploy.sh 192.168.1.2 internet**

     -   When the message  **Please choose one to show the presenter in browser\(default: 127.0.0.1\):**  is displayed, enter the IP address used for accessing the Presenter Server service in the browser.
-Generally, the IP address is the IP address for accessing the Mind Studio service.
+Generally, the IP address is the IP address for accessing the MindSpore Studio service.
-    -   When the message  **Please input a absolute path to storage video analysis data:**  is displayed, enter the existing absolute path for storing video analysis data in Mind Studio.
-The Mind Studio user must have the read and write permissions.
+    -   When the message  **Please input a absolute path to storage video analysis data:**  is displayed, enter the existing absolute path for storing video analysis data in MindSpore Studio.
+The MindSpore Studio user must have the read and write permissions.

     Select the IP address used by the browser to access the Presenter Server service in  **Current environment valid ip list**  and enter the path for storing video analysis data, as shown in  [Figure 1](#en-us_topic_0167343881_fig184321447181017).